jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

       if condition/not condition
   ]

-I can also do this with :ref:`dictionaries`, it is called a dict comprehension and the syntax is any mix of these
+I can also do this with :ref:`dictionaries<what is a dictionary?>`, it is called a dict comprehension and the syntax is any mix of these

 .. code-block:: python